Mock Asylum Interview Practice for Affirmative USCIS Cases

 This service is ideal if you:

-Have an affirmative asylum case filed with USCIS.
+Have an affirmative asylum case filed and currently pending with USCIS.

 Already have an interview date or expect to receive one soon.

-Want to understand the flow of the interview and the types of questions asked.
+Want to understand the flow of the interview and the potential types of questions asked at an asylum interview.

 Would like to practice with professional guidance and receive feedback.